cjorosco/Portfolio/README.md

 ## 8. Chronic Kidney Disease Prediction

-Using the risk factors associated with Chronic Kidney Disease, this project uses 3 different machine learning models to predict the possibility of a person being diagnosed with Chronic Kidney Disease.
+Using the risk factors associated with Chronic Kidney Disease, this project uses 3 different machine learning models to predict the probability of a person being diagnosed with Chronic Kidney Disease.
 The models used for this project include Random Forest Classifier, AdaBoost Classifier, and XgBoost Classifier.

 ## 9. Fly or Drive